-In connection with the NYSE review process, during the week of February 22, 1999, we made a submission to the NYSE Listing and Compliance Committee.
+In connection with the NYSE review process, during the week of February 22,

+1999, we made a submission to the NYSE Listing and Compliance Committee.
 The submission, which was based largely on our business strategy and the projections set forth in our joint proxy statement and prospectus, demonstrated a plan of action that will permit us to meet the NYSE criteria.

-We believe that as a result of this NYSE review, and in accordance with NYSE procedures, the NYSE will not take action to delist any of our securities at this time, but will monitor our progress and performance on a quarterly basis.
+The NYSE will not take action to delist any of our securities at this time, but will monitor our progress and performance on a quarterly basis.
 Under current NYSE practice, we will need to meet the NYSE continued listing criteria in 18 months and the NYSE original listing criteria in 36 months.
 Our ability to make acceptable progress toward meeting the criteria, and ultimately to meet the criteria and remain listed on the NYSE, will depend on our business performance and other factors, including those described under the caption "Risk Factors."